lindenb/jvarkit/docs/ExpansionHunterMerge.md

       version is : 2.1 which is not compatible with bcftools/htslib (last checked 2019-11-15)
       Default: false
+    --cases
+      File or comma-separated list of control samples --controls
+      File or comma-separated list of control samples --factor
+      multiple median/mean value of controls by 'factor'. if median value=100, then we count case having a size greater than 100*factor for the burden test
+      Default: 1.0
     --generate-vcf-md5
       Generate MD5 checksum for VCF output.
       Default: false